MichaelCurrin/emoji-resources/git-log-emoji.md

 # Git log emoji
 > Prettify a conventional commit git log with emojis

+## Features

-Run this tool as an alternative to `git log`.
+- Run this tool as an alternative to `git log`.

-You'll get an emoji inserted before any conventional commit leader (prefixes).
+- You'll get an emoji inserted before any conventional commit leader (prefixes).
 - Works on any git repo with at least one conventional commit message.
 - Safe and non-destructive.
 This only affects your viewing output and doesn't change the commits.
+- Simply copy and paste code to your git config.
+Now need to install a tool or set up a shell script.

 ## Commit message style